Matt139/Ready-SGDK/README.md

-# mega-drive-template
+# Ready-SGDK
-Template for Developing Software for SEGA Mega Drive using SGDK
+Ready-to-use template to build software for the Sega Mega Drive with SGDK.